tech-sketch/SeqAL/README.md

   - Step 6: Retrain model
 - Repeat step2~step6 until the f1 score of the model beyond the threshold or annotation budget is no left

 SeqAL can cover all steps except step 0 and step 4.
 Below is a simple script to demonstrate how to use SeqAL to implement the work flow.
-Besides, you can see [examples](./examples) for more detail.
+Besides, you can see [docs](./docs) and [examples](./examples) for more detail.

 ```python
 from seqal.active_learner import ActiveLearner